regio/r2ac/README.md

 to run it look at howto.txt

-The key folder is just a bunch of random public and private keys created for tests purpose.
+The key folder is just a bunch of random public and private keys created for tests purpose..